Quick start

 Six databases, full type fidelity

-This example used PostgreSQL, but the same approach works across all supported databases.
+The same approach works across all supported databases.
 Full roundtrip fidelity for every type each one supports.
+More databases coming soon.

 PostgreSQL